On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Introduction

-{\bf{Previous work.}} When the rounding to the nearest method (RN) causes stagnation of training neural networks (NNs), the utilization of low precision with unbiased stochastic rounding, that we call \emph{stochastic rounding} ($\csr$), has been experimentally shown to provide similar training accuracy to single-precision computation; see, e.g., \cite{gupta2015deep,na2017chip,ortiz2018low,wang2018training}.
-In our previous work \citep{xia2022float}, we have analyzed the influence of stochastic \emph{floating-point} roundoff error on the convergence of GD in low-precision computation for \emph{convex} problems.
-We have provided a theoretical justification for the reason that $\csr$ can help prevent the stagnation of GD in low-precision computation.
-Moreover, we have proven that the employment of $\csr$ results in a similar convergence rate to that of GD with exact arithmetic.
-We have introduced two new stochastic rounding methods, namely \emph{$\eps$-biased stochastic rounding} ($\srh$) and \emph{signed-$\srh$}, for the various rounding steps in floating-point operations, which are demonstrated, both theoretically and practically, to achieve faster convergence than $\csr$.
-As an example, \reffig{fig:example} shows the mean value of testing errors of training a multinomial logistic regression model (MLR) using different rounding methods.
-The application of signed-$\srh$ with a 8-bit number format ({\sf Binary8}) \cite[Sec.~2.1]{xia2022float} dramatically accelerates the convergence of GD compared to that obtained with $\csr$ with {\sf Binary8} and RN with single-precision computation ({\sf Binary32}).
+{\bf{Previous work.}} In our previous work \citep{xia2022float}, we have analyzed the influence of stochastic \emph{floating-point} roundoff error on the convergence of GD in low-precision computation for \emph{convex} problems.
+We have theoretically explained why $\csr$ can help prevent the stagnation of GD in the floating-point environment.
+Moreover, we have introduced two new stochastic rounding methods, namely \emph{$\eps$-biased stochastic rounding} ($\srh$) and \emph{signed-$\srh$} (see \cref{sec:rounding} for a summary of these rounding methods); the latter are more effective than $\csr$ in speeding up the convergence of GD when employed for rounding the outcome of the floating-point operations encountered during the execution of the algorithm.
+As an example, \cref{fig:example} shows the mean value of testing errors of training a multinomial logistic regression model (MLR) using different number representation systems, and rounding methods.
+The application of signed-$\srh$ with an 8-bit number format (\textsf{Binary8}) \cite[Sec.~2.1]{xia2022float} dramatically accelerates the convergence of GD compared to that obtained by $\csr$ with \textsf{Binary8} and RN with single-precision computation (\textsf{Binary32}).
+All operations in the MLR training are performed using the specified number formats, except for the softmax evaluations, which are first evaluated in double precision and then rounded to the specified number formats.